bombchus/z64-music-wiki/docs/audiobank-ref.md

 ---
 hide:
-  - navigation
+  #- navigation
   - toc
 ---

-# Vanilla Audiobank References
+# Vanilla Audiobank Reference

 Below is a list of every audiobank in the vanilla ROM of Ocarina of Time and Majora's Mask, every entry contains the following information: